Plinkon/rocket-leauge-aim-assist/README.md

 ## Installation Guide for RLAA

-While the installation process may pose a challenge, a comprehensive tutorial awaits you on YouTube.
-Follow this informative [YouTube tutorial](https://youtube.com) that provides a step-by-step walkthrough for installing *RLAA*.
+While the installation process may pose a challenge, a comprehensive tutorial awaits you below.
+Follow this informative tutorial that provides a step-by-step walkthrough for installing *RLAA*.

-[Insert relevant images demonstrating *RLAA* in action]